courselabs/kubernetes/labs/secrets/README.md

 > That's why you don't want sensitive data in there.

+</details><br />

-This YAML creates a Secret from an encoded value, and loads it into environment variables:
+This YAML creates a Secret from an encoded value, and loads it into environment variables in a Deployment:

-- [secret-encoded.yaml](labs/secrets/specs/configurable/secrets-encoded/secret-encoded.yaml) - uses `data` with encoded values
+- [secret-encoded.yaml](specs/configurable/secrets-encoded/secret-encoded.yaml) - uses `data` with encoded values
-- [deployment-env.yaml](labs/secrets/specs/configurable/secrets-encoded/deployment-env.yaml) - loads the Secret into environment variables
+- [deployment-env.yaml](specs/configurable/secrets-encoded/deployment-env.yaml) - loads the Secret into environment variables

 ```
 kubectl apply -f labs/secrets/specs/configurable/secrets-encoded